Member of

 Numbering brushes provides order for brushes within a series.
 The order is determined by the size of the ferrule opening.
 Natural bristle brushes are measured using the English system, which means a size 12 is equal to 1 inch.
 In turn, a size 6 is 1/2 inch, a size 18 is 1 1/2 inches and so on.
 Long handle, synthetic brushes designed to be used as an alternative to bristle brushes are also sized this way.

 Natural soft hair and other synthetic brushes are measured using the metric system.
 One millimeter is equal to a size 1, 3mm to size 3, etc. It is difficult to measure and assign a value to any measurement less than 1mm.
 So when a brush is sized 10/0, 3/0 etc, it becomes quite hypothetical.
 Roughly translated, 3/0 means 3 units less a millimeter.
+In a series of brush sizes 3/0, 5/0, 10/0, 20/0, the 3/0 is the largest and the 20/0 is the smallest.

-It is important to note, there is no industry standard that manufacturers must follow.
+It is important to note, there is NO industry standard that manufacturers must follow.
 Sizing for various types of brushes is often rooted in tradition and the country of origin.

 What is a natural hair brush?